Dennis Ritchie: C and Unix

-Ritchie is best known as the creator of the C programming language, one of the developers of the Unix operating system, and co-author of the book The C Programming Language; he was the 'R' in K&R (a common reference to the book's authors Kernighan and Ritchie).
-Ritchie worked together with Ken Thompson, who is credited with writing the original version of Unix; one of Ritchie's most important contributions to Unix was its porting to different machines and platforms.
+Ritchie created the C programming language and was one of the developers of the Unix operating system.
+With Brian Kernighan, he co-wrote the book The C Programming Language, which is often referred to as K&R after their initials.
+Ritchie worked together with Ken Thompson, who is credited with writing the original version of Unix; one of Ritchie's contributions to Unix was its porting to different machines and platforms.
 They were so influential on Research Unix that Doug McIlroy later wrote, "The names of Ritchie and Thompson may safely be assumed to be attached to almost everything not otherwise attributed."

-Ritchie liked to emphasize that he was just one member of a group.
-He suggested that many of the improvements he introduced simply "looked like a good thing to do", and that anyone else in the same place at the same time might have done the same thing.

 Nowadays, the C language is widely used in application, operating system, and embedded system development, and its influence is seen in most modern programming languages.
-C is a low level language with constructs closely translating to the hardware's instruction set.
-However, it is not tied to any particular hardware—making it easy to write programs on any machine that supports C. Moreover, C is a high level language with constructs mapping to the application's data structures.
+C is a low-level language with constructs closely translating to the hardware's instruction set.
+However, it is not tied to any given hardware, making it easy to write programs on any machine that supports C. Moreover, C is a high-level programming language with constructs mapping to data structures in application software.

-C influenced several other languages and derivatives as C++, Objective-C used by Apple, C# used by Microsoft, and Java extensively used in corporate environment and also by Android.
-Ritchie and Thompson used C to write UNIX.
-Unix has been influential establishing computing concepts and principles that have been widely adopted.
+C influenced several other languages and derivatives, such as C++, Objective-C used by Apple, C# used by Microsoft, and Java used in corporate environments extensively and by Android.
+Ritchie and Thompson used C to write Unix, which has been influential in establishing many computing concepts and principles that are adopted widely.

-In an interview from 1999, Ritchie clarified that he saw Linux and BSD operating systems as a continuation of the basis of the Unix operating system, and as derivatives of Unix:
+In an interview from 1999, Ritchie clarified that he saw Linux and Berkeley Software Distribution (BSD) operating systems as a continuation of the basis of the Unix operating system, and as derivatives of Unix:

-In the same interview, he stated that he viewed both Unix and Linux as "the continuation of ideas that were started by Ken and me and many others, many years ago."
+In the same interview, he stated that he viewed Unix and Linux as "the continuation of ideas that were started by Ken and me and many others, many years ago."